Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 namespace = uuid.NAMESPACE_DNS

-return str(uuid.uuid5(namespace, unique_id)).replace('-', '')[:32]
+return str(uuid.uuid5(namespace, unique)).replace('-', '')[:32]

-"""Return consistent UA for this session"""
+"""Return consistent user agent for session."""

-'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36',
+return 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/131.0.0.0 Safari/537.36'

-"""Generate consistent device fingerprint"""
+"""Generate consistent device fingerprint."""

 return {